 Keep Your Emotions Under Control

-While many investors may be anxious about the upcoming presidential election, it is in their best interest not to abandon their long-term investment plan in attempts to predict market outcomes.
+While you may be anxious about the upcoming presidential election, it is in your best interest not to abandon your long-term investment plan in attempts to predict market outcomes.
 Markets are constantly working by digesting current information and expectations about the future, which includes presidential elections.

-Get out and exercise your right to vote, but remember to just invest and relax.
+Get out and exercise your right to vote, but definitely keep politics out of your portfolio.

 About the Author: